pret/pokefirered/README.md

 [travis]: https://travis-ci.org/pret/pokefirered
 [travis-badge]: https://travis-ci.org/pret/pokefirered.svg?branch=master

-This is a disassembly of Pokémon FireRed and LeafGreen.
+This is Spegasparce's disassembly of Pokémon FireRed and LeafGreen.

 It builds the following ROMs: